fhellwig/pkglogger/README.md

 2016-03-05T12:02:27.173Z FATAL pkglogger[4624] pkglogger.test.js: This is a fatal message.
 ```

-The default `logs` directory can be overridden by the `LOG_DIR` environment variable.
+The default `logs` directory can be overridden by the `LOG_DIR` environment variable or by using the setter methods described below.
 This can be a relative or an absolute path.
 Relative paths are resolved against the package directory, *not* the current directory.
-Also, there are no getter or setter functions for the log directory as this is evaluated (and created) at process start.

 Notice that trace and debug messages are not loggged by default.
 This can be changed by setting the log level using either the `log.level(value)` function, the default `pkglogger.level(value)` function, or by setting the `LOG_LEVEL` environment variable.